 The B-CC Chapter of the IWLA is located on 623 acres that are open to chapter members & their escorted guests.
-Also called the "Doc Holden Conservation Farm," the property is a unique complex of habitats that includes two ponds and several seasonal streams, fields, and woodlands in which more than a dozen rare and endangered plant species have been identified.
+Also called the "Doc Holton Conservation Farm," the property is a unique complex of habitats that includes two ponds and several seasonal streams, fields, and woodlands in which more than a dozen rare and endangered plant species have been identified.
 The farm provides food and cover for upland wildlife native to Maryland forests including black bear, white-tail deer, red fox, raccoon, rabbits, and a myriad of reptiles, amphibians, insects and birds.
 The B-CC Chapter is contiguous to the 2000+ acre McKee-Beshers Wildlife Management Area, which in turn adjoins Seneca State Park, the Chesapeake and Ohio Canal National Historical Park and the Potomac River, providing a corridor for wildlife movement over a large area.

 Celebrating over 50 years at the Poolesville Farm.

 Learn more about our fishing ponds, garden plots and nature trails.